Comcast/Speed-testJS/ansible/README.md

 ```
 ~/Speed-testJS/ansible$ ssh -i private/hackathon.pem clduser@<my-test-server>

-[clduser@my-test-server ~]$ sudo su test-server
+[clduser@my-test-server ~]$ sudo su test-user
 [test-user@my-test-server ~]$ pm2 status
 [test-user@my-test-server ~]$ pm2 logs # for checking logs
 ```

-The log file is under `/var/logs/speed-test/speed-test.log`.
+The log file is under `/var/logs/test-user/speed-test/speed-test.log`.
 Logrotate is configured to keep it under 100 MB, and keep 3 most recent log files.

 Ansible will keep 5 versions of the software before starting to remove older deployments.

+To have multiple users deploying to the same server just pass different names and ports for `speed_user` and `speed_port`.
+The test server process will take the `speed_port` passed and the one immediately following it, thus the ports should be spaced by at least 2, i.e., if passing port 8080 to one user, the next available port will be 8082.

 ## Configuring via jumphost